-With respect to the insertion mechanism and structure of the HC, the largely accepted card house model (and modifications thereof) allows for a qualitative description of the processes that underly the observed voltage profil in a charge-discharge curve.^{29-32} This model assumes that alkali metal ions are inserted between the layers of graphitic domains in the sloping potential region of the charge-discharge curve, ^{33-35}, whereas the flat low potential region corresponds to the adsorption in micro- and nano-pores, with the potential actually being close to that one of metal deposition.
+With respect to the insertion mechanism and structure of the HC, the largely accepted card house model (and modifications thereof) allows for a qualitative description of the processes that underly the observed voltage profil in a charge-discharge curve.^[29-36] The currently accepted modification of this model assumes that alkali metal atoms are initially adsorbed on surface and defect sites, followed by the insertion between the layers of graphitic domains in the later part of the sloping potential region of the charge-discharge curve, whereas the flat low potential region corresponds to the adsorption in micro- and nano-pores, with the potential actually being close to that one of metal deposition.^[31-39]

-For the characterization of graphitic materials, often Raman scattering is applied.
-31 The main Raman peak that is typically observed is the so-called G-band, which normally appears at about 1580 cm-1 and is related to the in-plane motion of the carbon atoms in the graphitic planes.
+For the characterization of graphitic materials, often Raman scattering is applied.^[31] The main Raman peak that is typically observed is the so-called G-band, which normally appears at about 1580 cm-1 and is related to the in-plane motion of the carbon atoms in the graphitic planes.
 Interestingly, the presence of defects results in the additional observation of the so-called D-band at around 1360 cm-1.
 However, the D-band does not correspond to a Γ -point phonon, as is the case for normal Raman modes.
-Instead, it results from a more intricate inter-valley phenomenon known as double resonance and contains indirect information on the electronic band structure^{36,37}.
+Instead, it results from a more intricate inter-valley phenomenon known as double resonance and contains indirect information on the electronic band structure.^[40,41]

-For a knowledge based design of hard carbon anodes, the impact of structural factors such as porosity, carbon binding motifs, and even heteroatom concentration on the functionality of the material must be understood^{38-40}.
-While there have been several theoretical studies regarding defects' role in graphitic systems, defect types, and their functionality have not been thoroughly considered in these investigations.^{41-43} Therefore, by investigating the impact of defects on the alkali metal storage mechanisms, we have made a first step towards such an understanding.
-In this work, the impact of different types of carbon defects on intercalation sites and voltages, vibrational properties and electronic band structure was studied with respect to the intercalation of Li, Na and K. Defects are known to be abundant in HC17-20.
-Furthermore, they strongly interact with metal atoms.
-Hence the fraction of ions that can be intercalated, especially in the case of Na, increases significantly in the presence of defects.
-This makes the consideration in the intercalation/adsorption process at defect sites necessary due to their significant role in the AM-ion storage mechanism.
+For a knowledge based design of hard carbon anodes, the impact of structural factors such as porosity, carbon binding motifs, and even heteroatom concentration on the functionality of the material must be understood.^[42-44] While there have been several theoretical studies regarding the role of defects in graphitic systems, defect types, and their functionality have not been thoroughly considered in these investigations.[45-47] Therefore, by investigating the impact of defects on the alkali metal storage mechanisms, we have made a first step towards such an understanding.
+In this work, the impact of different types of carbon defects on intercalation sites and voltages, vibrational properties and electronic band structure was studied with respect to the intercalation of Li, Na and K. Defects are known to be abundant in HC^[17-20] and strongly interact with metal atoms.
+Hence the fraction of atoms that can be intercalated, especially in the case of Na, increases significantly in the presence of defects.
+Thus, due to their significant impact, considering the intercalation/adsorption processes at defect sites is necessary for properly describing the AM storage mechanism.
 While defects obviously do affect the local atomic configuration, it will be demonstrated that the basic features of the band structure and the phonon dispersion curves remain unaffected.